• Skip to primary navigation

 A close up of yellow plum cobbler

-• This recipe was tested with fresh yellow plums that have an amber inside, however, you can use whatever variety is available to you.
+I tested this recipe with fresh yellow plums, which have an amber interior; however, you can use whatever variety is available to you.
 The nice dark purple plums will give you the beautiful gem color for this dessert, while the yellow plums will produce what you see in the pictures.
-Red plums have bright reddish insides so will add a nice pop of color, too!
+Red plums have bright reddish insides, so they will add a nice pop of color, too!

 How should I store plum cobbler?